gohugoio/hugo/content/en/getting-started/quick-start.md

 {{% note %}}
 This quick start uses `macOS` in the examples.
 For instructions about how to install Hugo on other operating systems, see [install](/getting-started/installing).

-It is recommended to have [Git installed](https://git-scm.com/downloads) to run this tutorial.
+It is required to have [Git installed](https://git-scm.com/downloads) to run this tutorial.

 For other approaches to learning Hugo (like books or video tutorials), refer to the [external learning resources](/getting-started/external-learning-resources/) page.
 {{% /note %}}